-Comfort food at its very very finest.
-Cheesy, gooey, and absolutely delicious.
-This baked ziti has a tasty meat sauce, mixed with pasta, cheese and sour cream.
+This Baked Ziti is comfort food at its very finest.
+Cheesy, gooey, with a tasty meat sauce, pasta, cheese and sour cream.
 Freezer friendly – this dish is a winner!

 This is a great meal to have hanging about for when you want to help another family out with a meal (we have given pans to our neighbors when they have babies, surgery or other life events), or to have as backup in the freezer for when you need something delicious for dinner yourself.

 This freezes amazingly well, and reheats perfectly with no loss of quality.

 - I use a half size steam table pan (affiliate) for this – measurements are 12.5″ L x 10.25″ W x 2.5” H

 - ALWAYS label your containers.
 No one likes a mystery meal!

 - Double, triple or quadruple this easily, or do an assembly line with a friend!